View John Schmidt's Obituary on courier-journal.com and share memories

 John worked at Naval Ordinance as a Metal Fabricator.
 He was a black belt in karate and enjoyed riding motorcycles.
 He loved the ying/yang sign and what it represented.
 John will always be remembered for his generosity and kindness to others.

 John was preceded in death by his father, Robert.
-He is survived by his cherished daughter, Kiana Schmidt; granddaughter, Kenadie Schmidt; mother and father, Hisako and Jim Hampshire; two brothers, Eddie (Connie) Schmidt, Mathew (Majal) Schmidt, sister Marie Schmidt Usdrowski; nieces and nephews, Anna, James, Jason, Malia; his dog, Taylor and was loved by many other family members and friends.
+He is survived by his cherished daughter, Kiana Schmidt; granddaughter, Kenadie Schmidt; mother and father, Hisako and Jim Hampshire of Lawton, OK; two brothers, Eddie and his wife Connie Schmidt of Lawton OK, Mathew and his wife Majal Schmidt of Houston TX, sister Marie Schmidt Usdrowski of Niles IL; nieces and nephews, Anna, James, Jason, Malia, Aria; his dog, Taylor and was loved by many other family members and friends.